rodralez/NaveGo/GSoC-2017_ideas-list.md

 --------

-### Project 2: DEVELOPMENT OF A LIBRARY FOR INPUT/OUTPUT IMPROVEMENT.
+### Project 2: DEVELOPMENT OF A LIBRARY FOR IMPORT/EXPORT IMPROVEMENT.

-* **Brief Explanation:** To be able to read files in GPS standard formats (NMEA, RINEX, GPX, KML) and to create outputs files formatted to be upload for most popular GIS programs (Google Maps, QGIS, ArcGIS).
-The library may be based on existing software as RTKLib, but should be executed on GNU Octave/MATLAB.
+* **Brief Explanation:** To be able to import files in GPS standard formats (NMEA, RINEX, GPX, KML) and to export files for most popular GIS programs (QGIS,  Google Maps, ArcGIS).

-* **Expected results:** a working library for GNU Octave/MATLAB.
+* **Expected results:** One function in GNU Octave/MATLAB language should be develop for each import/export format.
+Functions may be based on existing software as RTKLib.
+No GUI required.
+A User Guide for this library should be written.

 * **Prequisites:** GNU Octave/MATLAB, GPS, GNSS, GIS.